Izumi0XD/CYBER_SECURITY_NOTES/DAY_03/README.md

 # ♦ Day 03

 ## ◙ 1st Topic tht we learned about
-   :basically, we learned how to download vs code in kali.
+   : Basically, we learned how to download vs code in kali.

 ### • To Download and Install VS CODE (OR ANY OTHER APP) using browser :
   1. We have to normally download it from the any browser thn locate it in any directory.